 Although the day-in-day-out grind of a surgical resident's life can vary depending on which specialty and which program you enter, there are some common features inherent in all surgical residents' daily schedules.

 Although the day-in-day-out grind of a surgical resident's life can vary depending on which specialty and which program you enter, there are some common features inherent in all surgical residents' daily schedules.
-One surgical resident at Baylor University Medical Center, Dallas, reports that a typical three-day schedule looks like this:
+One surgical resident at Baylor University Medical Center in Dallas, TX, reports that a typical three-day schedule looks like this:

 Monday |